Grote Reber Doctoral Fellowships

 Examples of NRAO Pre-Doctoral students and Reber Fellows and their topics since 1990 are given here.

 To be eligible, the student must be engaged in a well-advanced thesis project and have the support of both their prospective NRAO advisor and their academic department.
 The duration of the appointment may range from several months up to two years, with the possibility of a few months' extension under extenuating circumstances.
+The student is expected to be based at the NRAO site for the duration of the award.

 Opportunities for participation in the Reber Fellowship program are available at all NRAO sites.
 Reber Fellows are paid a stipend and have access to NRAO's computing resources.
 Reber Fellows are also encouraged and funded to attend one scientific meeting per year to present their Ph.D. research.
 The university departments are expected to cover tuition, insurance, and other student benefits.
 For more information, please see the Reber Fellowship Program terms and conditions.